dbvisel/tapestryviewer/README.md

  - **video**, an Internet Archive video; if this is chosen, set _url_ to the video's URL.
 The form _https://archive.org/embed/xxxxxxxx_ works pretty well.
  - **tapestry**, another tapestry; if this is chosen, set _url_ to the slug of another tapestry, making sure that that slug is unique.
  - **web**, a Wayback Machine embed; if this is chosen, set _url_ to the Wayback Machine URL.
 The form _https://web.archive.org/web/datestamp/url_ works pretty well.
+ - [TODO: there are more types!
+Fill this out.]

 ### Grids

 Items are laid out by grids.
 The grid is made of squares and gaps between the squares.
 By default, each item is 1 unit wide and 1 unit high; the default start point is (1,1).
 The grid does not currently attempt to deal with overlaps, which are a possiblity when adding with a Google Sheet.
 The default grid is 200px x 200px, with a gap of 20px between squares.
 To change this, set **gridUnitSize** and **gridGap** to something different for the tapestry.

-If a tapestry's grid is larger than the viewport, it grows scrollbars.
 Because of the way CSS grids work, you can't currently have negative _x_ and _y_ values (though this could theoretically be accommodated).

 To put an item at a specific point in the grid, set _x_ and _y_ to the desired values; the default for both is 1.
 If _width_ and _height_ are not set, they also default to 1.